Arguably the most romantic city in the world, Italy’s capital is bursting at the seams with sights – and scooters!

 Save 10% on European City Breaks with Saga

 There’s something about Barcelona

-that inspires creativity, which is why many artists come here to ‘stand on the shoulders of giants’, drawing inspiration from the likes of Gaudi, Picasso and Miro.
+that inspires romance and creativity, which is why many artists come here to ‘stand on the shoulders of giants’, drawing inspiration from the likes of Gaudi, Picasso and Miro.

 The artists still have a huge influence on the city’s galleries, museums, parks and buildings – most obviously the fantastical structures created by Gaudi, such as the Sagrada Familia.

 But aside from simply admiring the artistic talents of Catalan’s capital and hunting down the standard tourist haunts, there are some more unusual attractions worth seeking out too.